dj216185/Predictive-analysis-of-Fresh-Water-Reserves/README.md

 ## How to Use

-1. Open the notebook `data_analysis.ipynb` in Jupyter Notebook.
+1. Open the notebook `notebook834b1c2688(6).ipynb` in Jupyter Notebook.
 2. Follow the sequential steps provided in the notebook to understand and replicate the analysis.
 3. Modify the code or use your dataset for custom analysis.